OPAL research reactor

 OPAL typically operates in cycles of 30-35 days followed by a short refuelling outage to remove three spent fuel assemblies and replace them with new fuel assemblies.

 During these types of outages, the OPAL team also perform maintenance and undertake a series of inspections and surveillances.

 In addition, there are longer scheduled maintenance periods to enable more extensive inspections and refurbishments of the reactor.

 ANSTO aims to operate the reactor for 300 days each calendar year (see schedule).

 The heart of the reactor is a compact core of 16 fuel assemblies arranged in a 4x4 array, with five control rods controlling the reactor power and facilitating shutdown.
 OPAL uses low enriched uranium fuel containing just under 20 per cent uranium-235.

-In terms of security and nuclear safeguards, this is a distinct advantage over earlier research reactors, some of which required enrichment levels as high as 95 per cent uranium-235 (weapons grade).
+In terms of security and nuclear safeguards, this is a distinct advantage over earlier research reactors, some of which required enrichment levels as high as 95 per cent uranium-235.

-OPAL's fuel assemblies (core) are cooled by demineralised light water (ordinary water) and are surrounded by a zirconium alloy 'reflector' vessel that contains heavy water.
+OPAL's fuel assemblies (core) are cooled by purified water and are surrounded by a zirconium alloy 'reflector' vessel that contains a special type of water called heavy water.
 The reflector vessel is positioned at the bottom of a 13-metre-deep pool of light water.
 The open pool design makes it easy to see and manipulate items inside the reactor pool.

-The depth of the water ensures effective radiation shielding of staff working above the pool.
+The depth of the water acts as a very effective radiation shield.
 The heavy water maintains the nuclear reaction in the core by 'reflecting' neutrons back towards the core.